FawzyBashandy/MatrixCalculator/README.md

 # Matrix Calculator

-This is a simple matrix calculator program that performs common matrix operations such as addition, subtraction, multiplication, and division.
+This is a simple matrix calculator program that performs common matrix operations such as addition, subtraction, multiplication, division , and inverse of N*N matrix.

 ## Getting Started